Accounting and tax

 - Resident companies are taxed on the worldwide income.
 Non-resident companies are taxable only on their Australian sourced income;

-- Companies in Australia pay corporate tax at i) a reduced rate of 28.5% if the annual turnover is less than AU$2 million or ii) 30% otherwise.
+- Companies in Australia pay corporate tax at i) a reduced rate of 27.5% if the annual turnover is less than AU$50 million in the 2018-19 Income year or ii) 30% otherwise.
 Tax returns must be filed annually before i) January the 15th by companies with turnover over AU$10 million or ii) February the 28th for other companies;

 - The standard GST rate is 10%.
-Registration is mandatory for companies with annual turnover of AU$75,000.
+Registration is mandatory for companies with GST turnover (gross income minus GST) of AU$75,000.
 GST returns are to be submitted on a quarterly basis, except for businesses with over AU$20 million of turnover which must return their filings every month;

 - State, territory and local governments do not impose additional corporate tax, which comes into consideration when tax planning in Australia.
 However, they so impose some taxes which might impact foreign companies operating in the country, including payroll tax (more applicable to larger employers), stamp duty and land tax.